What are the eleven types of English noun?

 The next two types of noun are the common and the proper noun.
 The common noun, which is a noun that names any general thing, is one of the largest groups of noun.
 Common nouns may in fact be subdivided into abstract/concrete, singular/plural and countable/uncountable types.
 In contrast, proper nouns are a limited set of nouns which are used to name specific things, such as an object (the Eiffel Tower), a person (Donald Trump), a title (the President) or a place (the United Kingdom).
 Because of their uniqueness and specificity, proper nouns are traditionally the nouns that must be capitalised.

 Types 5/6: Singular and Plural Nouns

-As will be explained in more detail in Lesson 4, almost all nouns have a way of demonstrating singularity (one) from plurality (more than one).
+As will be explained in more detail in Chapter 4, almost all nouns have a way of demonstrating singularity (one) from plurality (more than one).
 How they do this, however, varies depending on the type of noun being used, with plural nouns generally requiring a simple ‘-s’ suffix to show number and uncountable nouns requiring additional expressions such as ‘two bowls of’ or ‘three slices of’.
 A speaker might say, for example, ‘I have some books you can borrow’, using the plural form ‘books’ to indicate that there’s more than one book to choose from.

 Even with the simplicity of singular and plural categorisations, there are still some irregular nouns such as ‘memory’ or ‘mouse’ that pluralise differently: